ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 IT IS RECOMMENDED TO USE THE "RELEASES" TAB RATHER THAN DOING THE BELOW.
 The below does not account for Nintendont compatibility by file deletion/downsampling/AFS replacements.

 To play this mod, you must:
-1. Build a custom ISO overwriting any files from the `files` folder
+1. Build a custom ISO overwriting any files from the `ISO EDITS` folder
 2. Enable Cheats and use provided game config .ini from the `code` folder

 ### Extraction of Game / FST Format